accurec/RailsEducationalPortal/README.md

 4) A combination of vibe coding and real human coding was used to create this app.
 5) Due to a time constraints I made a deliberate choice to focus on features and code optimization development, and reduce efforts in writing tests and making UI pretty (the Rails way).
 6) The payment processing is mocked in this application and is there only for the purpose of demonstration how such concept could be used.
+7) Signing up new users is not supported for now.
+Only the users that are pre-seeded can be used.
+8) Adding new schools/terms/courses is not supported for now.
+Only the pre-seeded data can be used.

 ## Installation